 Purposive sampling was used to capture maximum variation in views and experiences.
-Parents were sampled from both the intervention and usual care groups and reflected mild/moderate (<17) vs severe (≥17) Patient Orientated Eczema Measure (POEM) symptom score, (13) and socio-economic status (assessed using the Index of Multiple Deprivation Decile (IMDD) (categories: high (8-10)/medium (5-7)/low (1-4)) (14).
-Participants allocated to the intervention group were also sampled based on whether they had a negative or positive SPT results.
-The sampling of GPs captured variation in IMDD (14) of the practice postcode and doctor characteristics (length of time practicing as a GP and self-reported confidence in managing eczema (scale 1-10, 1=low, 10=high).
-Sample size was informed by the team's judgement that we had enough "information power" to meet the study aims.
-(15)
+Parents were sampled from both the intervention and usual care groups and

+Table 1 Topics explored in parent and GP interviews Parent interview GP interviews Beliefs about food allergy and their origin Beliefs about food allergy testing Perceived or experienced acceptability of allergy investigations, including skin prick tests Views of the acceptability of allergy tests to parents Facilitators of and barriers to uptake of skin prick tests and dietary advice Facilitators of and barriers to uptake of allergy investigations (including blood and skin prick tests) and dietary advice in primary care Worry or social difficulties related to food allergies Strategies used to manage their child's eczema, for example, excluding foods reflected mild/moderate (<17) versus severe (≥17) Patient Orientated Eczema Measure symptom score13 and socioeconomic status (assessed using the Index of Multiple Deprivation Decile (IMDD) (categories: high 8-10/medium 5-7/low 1-4).14 Participants allocated to the intervention group were also sampled based on whether they had a negative or positive SPT result.
+The sampling of GPs captured variation in IMDD14 of the practice postcode and doctor characteristics (length of time practising as a GP and self-reported confidence in managing eczema (scale 1-10, 1=low, 10=high).
+Sample size was informed by the team's judgement that we had enough 'information power' to meet the study aims.15